-- Marathon Man movie (1976) review: Delivering one of the most captivating performances of his nearly six-decade cinema career, Laurence Olivier – as a dastardly but droll Nazi fugitive – is the one reason to check out director John Schlesinger and screenwriter/author William Goldman’s preposterous political thriller featuring an otherwise ineffectual cast, contradictory social messaging, and plot holes galore.
+- Marathon Man (1976) movie review: As a dastardly but droll Nazi fugitive, Laurence Olivier is the one reason to check out director John Schlesinger and screenwriter/author William Goldman’s preposterous thriller featuring an otherwise ineffectual cast, contradictory social messaging, and plot holes galore.

 Marathon Man movie review: Laurence Olivier creates one of cinema’s most fascinating villains in otherwise drab thriller